 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "SEAM Integrated Annual Report 2022" and in the document titled "Sable Exploration and Mining Limited Annual Financial Statements for the year ended 28 February 2022", which includes the Directors' Report, the Audit Committee's Report, the Chief Executive Officer letter, Financial Director Responsibility Statement, and the Company Secretary's Certificate as required by the Companies Act of South Africa.
+The other information comprises the information included in the document titled "SEAM Integrated Annual Report 2023" and in the document titled "Sable Exploration and Mining Limited Annual Financial Statements for the year ended 28 February 2023", which includes the Directors' Report, the Audit Committee's Report, the Chief Executive Officer letter, Financial Director Responsibility Statement, and the Company Secretary's Certificate as required by the Companies Act of South Africa.
 The other information does not include the consolidated or the separate financial statements and our auditor's report thereon.
-The SEAM Integrated Annual Report 2022 is expected to be made available to us after the date of this auditor's report.